 Pietro continued to study cities through the Masters programs in Architecture (emphasis on urban design and housing) and City and Regional Planning (emphasis on urban design) at Berkeley, completing both degrees in 1994.
 For one thesis he studied the Civic Center in San Francisco.
 For his second thesis he studied the Chaco Culture in (what is now) New Mexico and Arizona.
 This culture is a striking example of the independent emergence of an urban society in North America, 450 years before Columbus.

 He then worked professionally for ten years, mostly in urban design and then low-income housing design.
-After overseeing the final detailing, engineering, permitting, and and construction of 193 units of public housing in San Francisco, Pietro received his California architecture license in 2003.
+From October 1998 to August 2002, Pietro oversaw the final design, engineering, permitting, and and construction of 193 units of public housing in San Francisco.

 Central Asia has long held Pietro’s interest, because of the extreme historic richness of cultures that are under-studied.
 In 1992 he visited Uzbekistan for a month to explore the possibility of conducting dissertation field research there.
 However, even six months after the fall of the Soviet Union it was clear that the government of Uzbekistan would remain restrictive and authoritative, making research infeasible.